Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 ## Search Engine Optimisation (SEO)
 ###  Keywords
 As Summit Bike Co. specialises in selling only mountain bikes, keywords were selected with this in mind.<br>
-Placement of these keywords within the website has been implemented where possible using semantic HTML elements (i.e. headings) and one keyword utilising an anchor tag.<br>
+Placement of these keywords within the website has been implemented where possible using semantic HTML elements (i.e. headings) and one keyword utilises an anchor tag.<br>
 Research (using Wordtracker.com) into short-tail and long-tail keywords suitable for Summit Bike Co. yielded the following:<br>